datacarpentry/shell-genomics/episodes/01-introduction.md

 ~~~
 {: .output}

-This provides a lot of information about the remote server that you're logging in to.
+This provides a lot of information about the remote server that you're logging into.
 We're not going to use most of this information for
 our workshop, so you can clear your screen using the `clear` command.

+Type the word `clear` into the terminal and press the `Enter` key.

 ~~~
 $ clear